anneln/ChefClaude/README.md

 It’s a solo project inspired by a Scrimba course.
 The app collects ingredients from the user through a form, then sends them to an AI with a prompt asking for a recipe using those ingredients.

+## Extra Features

+1. Each ingredient must be unique in a recipe.
+2. Ingredient comparison is case-insensitive.
+3. The AI must detect the ingredients'language and generate the recipe in the same language.
+4. Show user that response can be long

 ## Technical Requirements

 - [x] Event Listeners